Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Cleaning-up-a-Deployment.md

 - Policy Set Definitions
 - Policy Assignment remediation identity role assignments

-All resources deployed as part of the initial AMBA deployment and the resources created by dynamically by 'deploy if not exist' policies are either tagged, marked in metadata, or in description (depending on what the resource supports) with the value `_deployed_by_alz_monitor` or `_deployed_by_alz_monitor=True`.
+All resources deployed as part of the initial AMBA deployment and the resources created by dynamically by 'deploy if not exist' policies are either tagged, marked in metadata, or in description (depending on what the resource supports) with the value `_deployed_by_amba` or `_deployed_by_amba=True`.
 This metadata is used to execute the cleanup of deployed resources; _if it has been removed or modified the cleanup script will not include those resources_.

 ## Cleanup Script Execution